Error-String-Expected-Got-Nil/Cordyceps2/README.md

 lag, you should be completely fine to use them.

 ### Recording Settings
-The following are some more detailed notes and technical explanations for the various settings available for configuring the video encoder.
+The following are some more detailed notes and technical explanations for the various settings available when configuring the video encoder.
 Not necessary to just use Cordyceps2, but may be of interest.

 - **Output Resolution:** Resolution to scale the output video to.
 "Native" means the resolution the game is actually